Jimmy Floyd Hasselbaink: Leeds United

 Leeds United manager George Graham signed Hasselbaink in the summer of 1997 for a fee of £2 million.
 He scored on his Premier League debut in a 1–1 draw with Arsenal at Elland Road on 9 August, though initially he struggled to adapt to the pace of the English game.
 He scored only five league goals before Christmas but ended the campaign with 26 goals in all competitions following a strong second half of the season.

 The following season, Hasselbaink's 18 goals in 36 appearances made him joint-winner (with Michael Owen and Dwight Yorke) of the Premier League Golden Boot as Leeds finished fourth in the league under the stewardship of new manager David O'Leary, thus winning the "Whites" a place in the UEFA Cup.
 However, he and his agent were dissatisfied with the contract offered by the club, and though he still had two years to run on his existing deal he was sold on.
-O'Leary claimed that "What he is looking for I don't think any club in the country could afford and I don't think there is anyone on that kind of money over here [in England]".
+O'Leary claimed: "What he is looking for I don't think any club in the country could afford and I don't think there is anyone on that kind of money over here [in England]".

 Atlético Madrid

-Hasselbaink was bought by Spanish club Atlético Madrid for £10 million in the middle of 1999.
+On 4 August 1999, Hasselbaink signed a four-year contract with Atlético Madrid for a fee of 3 billion Spanish pesetas (€18 million).
+His buyout clause was set at 5 billion pesetas (€30 million) and his weekly wage as 10 million pesetas (€60,000).
 The "Red-and-Whites" lost the first three La Liga games of the 1999–2000 season, but after Hasselbaink scored his first goal for the club to secure a point at Real Zaragoza he continued to score important goals for the club.
 On 30 October, he scored twice in the Madrid Derby as Atlético beat Real Madrid at the Santiago Bernabéu Stadium for the first time in nine years.
 He also scored against Barcelona at Camp Nou, in a 2–1 league defeat.

-Manager Claudio Ranieri aimed to qualify for the Champions League, but resigned in February following poor results.
-Despite this Hasselbaink shared the league's Silver Boot award with Catanha (Málaga CF), scoring only three goals fewer than top-scorer Salva Ballesta (Racing de Santander).
+Manager Claudio Ranieri aimed to qualify for the Champions League but resigned in February following poor results.
+The club's league form did not improve following Ranieri's departure, and his successor Radomir Antić failed to prevent the club from being relegated to the Segunda División; Hasselbaink missed a penalty in a 2–2 loss away to Real Oviedo that secured relegation with two games remaining.
+With 24 goals, Hasselbaink shared the league's Silver Boot award with Catanha (Málaga CF), scoring only three goals fewer than top-scorer Salva Ballesta (Racing de Santander).
 Atlético reached the final of the Copa del Rey at the Mestalla Stadium but lost 2–1 to Espanyol; Hasselbaink scored a late consolation goal.
-The club's league form did not improve following Ranieri's departure, and his successor Radomir Antić failed to prevent the club from being relegated into the Segunda División.
-A relegation clause in his four-year contract allowed Hasselbaink to leave the club in the summer.